 For further information visit the CIRS website.

-Full-time faculty members with appointments to teach at SFS-Qatar for either a semester or a full-year may apply to receive an internal grant to support their research work.
+Full-time faculty members with appointments to teach at Georgetown University in Qatar for either a semester or a full-year may apply to receive an internal grant to support their research work.

 Other Funding Sources